-The auditor of the Company is Crowe MacKay LLP at its offices located at 1100 - 1177 West Hastings Street, Vancouver, British Columbia, V6E 4T5.
-Crowe MacKay LLP is independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.
+The auditor of the Company is Dale Matheson Carr-Hilton LaBonte LLP at its offices located at #1500-1140 W Pender Street, Vancouver, British Columbia, V6E 2R9.
+Dale Matheson Carr-Hilton LaBonte LLP is independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of British Columbia.

 As of the date of this annual information form, the registrar and transfer agent of the Company is Computershare Investor Services Inc. at its offices in Vancouver, British Columbia.
-Computershare Trust Company of Canada, at its principal offices in Vancouver, British Columbia, is the Warrant Agent for the Warrants under the Warrant Indenture.